AndrewL14/AndrewLam14.github.io/README.md

-# Getting Started with Create React App
+# Personal Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project uses GitHub Pages to deploy to production [GitHub Pages](https://github.com/AndrewL14/AndrewLam14.github.io.git).\

+## Description

+a highly efficient and reliable personal contact book service.
+The service is built using a robust RESTFul API architecture with SpringBoot,\
+providing seamless handling of HTTP requests.
+For efficient dependency injection and management, the service utilizes the Dagger framework.
+And,\
+for storing data across multiple runtimes, the service uses DynamoDB, a highly scalable and flexible NoSQL database.

 ## Available Scripts